seangreaves-90/HydroGarden/docs/API.md

 ### EventType

-Classification of event types in the system.
+Types of events in the system.

 ```csharp
 public enum EventType